Duardaum/laravel-repository/README.md

 ## Configuration

-In your Laravel/Lumen application, create a new Service Provider. \
+In your Laravel/Lumen application, create a new `Service Provider` . \
 This Service Provider will be the place where you'll register all your Repositories. \
 You can register your repositories in the **AppServiceProvider** if you wish, but for keep things separated and for the possibility the Service Provider be very large, we recommend putting then separated.